nezartarbin/carbox-date-picker/README.md

 # Carbox Date-Picker
-A tiny zero-dependency and framework-agnostic date-picker web component made with vanilla javascript and CSS.
+A tiny zero-dependency and framework-agnostic date picker that is incredibly easy to use!
 ![screenshot](screenshot.png)

 ## Features

 - carbox-picker is a **Web Component**, which means you can simply import the JS bundle and use the tag `<carbox-picker></carbox-picker>` and you're all set!
-- **Zero Dependencies**
+- **Zero Dependencies**: This was completely written with vanilla JS without any frameworks or dependencies!
-- **Extremely Lightweight**: The webpack bundle is only 4kb even before zipping
+- **Extremely Lightweight**: The webpack bundle is only 4kb even before zipping.
-- **Frontend Framework Agnostic**
+- **Frontend Framework Agnostic**: This is not made for a specific UI framework.
+In fact, it can be used without a framework at all!
 - Can be interfaced just like a regular `<input>` which allows easy integration with forms, refs, etc.

 ## Getting Started